pursuit-curriculum/unit-full-stack-web-development/express-connect-react/README.md

 ## Edit

-You'll find the Edit view to be very similar to the New view.
+You'll find the Edit view very similar to the New view.
 Two key differences are that the form should be pre-loaded with data from the item to be edited, and the action taken upon form submission will be a PUT request rather than a POST request.

 For now, you will have a separate new and edit form, but if you are looking to challenge yourself, you can work on creating one form that works for both routes.